 According to the 2019 Edelman Brand Trust Report, trust is almost as important to consumers as product quality and value, with 81% of respondents saying they ‘must be able to trust the brand’.
 This survey also found that if a brand displayed unethical behaviour, 40% of consumers would never use that brand again.

-It takes more than just a fresh logo to inspire trust – you’ll need to respond to negative consumer reviews, be transparent on pricing, and stick to your word when it comes to things like delivery times and product quality.
+It takes more than just a fresh logo to build trust in your website – you’ll need to respond to negative consumer reviews, be transparent on pricing, and stick to your word when it comes to things like delivery times and product quality.
 Inspiring trust will keep your customers happy, and coming back for more!

 Color consistency is key.
 When designing your website, labels, or logo, you should ideally stick to using one primary color and a complimentary secondary color.